-- AD (auto-disable) syringe have a built-in mechanism designed to give a single injection after which the syringe is permanently locked or disabled, thereby preventing reuse of contaminated syringes and needles. - ➤ Manual retractable safety syringe one in which, at the end of the injection stroke, the plunger engages the needle carrier and then, upon retraction of the plunger, the needle is withdrawn safely into the barrel of the syringe, encapsulating the needle to prevent needle-stick injury.
-The plunger is then broken off at a designated weak point to render the syringe unusable. - ➤ Auto retractable safety syringe as per the manual retractable safety syringe, however the needle is automatically withdrawn into barrel on firing the plunger.
+- AD (auto-disable) syringe a syringe with a built-in mechanism designed to give a single injection after which it is permanently locked or disabled, thereby preventing reuse of contaminated syringes and needles. - Manual retractable safety syringe one in which, at the end of the injection stroke, the plunger engages the needle carrier and then, upon retraction of the plunger, the needle is withdrawn safely into the barrel of the syringe, encapsulating the needle to prevent needle-stick injury.
+The plunger is then broken off at a designated weak point to render the syringe unusable. - Auto retractable safety syringe as per the manual retractable safety syringe, however the needle is automatically withdrawn into the barrel on firing the plunger.